 Going to court

 The question ‘will I have to go to court?’ is often what worries people most when they are considering suing.
-Although we still talk about ‘going to court’ most civil cases don’t get as far as the final hearing (the trial) – which takes place in a court.
+Although we still talk about ‘going to court’ most civil cases don’t get as far as the final hearing (the trial) – which takes place in a court (or online).
 Although there is no guarantee that you will be able to settle (sort out) your individual case without going to trial, you may find it reassuring to know that statistically it is quite unlikely your case will end up with a trial where you have to attend court.
 It’s still quite stressful and time-consuming to bring a civil claim!